ZConverter/ZCM-PoC-User-Guide/README.md

             <img src='./Image/4.migration/10.png' width='600'>

         - Register a target server
-            - Click the "Load a server list" button to bring the server where the target agent is installed to the list.
+            - Click the `Load a server list` button to bring the server where the target agent is installed to the list.

                 <img src='./Image/4.migration/11.png' width='600'>